 Whether requirements or best practices should be put into place for registrars to make information on transfer dispute resolution options available to registrants

-5.2.4.1 Issue Description:
+5.2.4.1 Observations

-The ‘Review of Issues for Transfers Working Group’ noted that ‘further education is necessary for registrants and registrars to understand where they should take their initial complaints and what the ensuing process will entail’.
-As a next step it suggested that ‘part of [an] advisory to registrars, possible other suggestions to ICANN on education to registrants and potential development of statement of best practices for registrars and registrants related to the DRP’ could be considered.
+The 2006 ‘Review of Issues for Transfers Working Group’ noted that ‘further education is necessary for registrants and registrars to understand where they should take their initial complaints and what the ensuing process will entail’.

-A 'need help' section is currently featured on the ICANN Home Page, which include a direct link to information on domain name transfers, including a section on unauthorized transfers of domain names, which includes information about and links to the IRTP and the TDRP.
-Additionally, Compliance’s Complaint Submission and FAQs site provides valuable information regarding the IRTP and unauthorized transfers.
-This information is available here:
+The Working Group appreciated that a 'need help' section is currently featured on the ICANN Home Page, which include a direct link to information on domain name transfers, including a section on unauthorized transfers of domain names, which includes information about and links to the IRTP and the TDRP.
+Additionally, Compliance’s Complaint Submission and FAQs site provides information regarding the IRTP and unauthorized transfers: www.icann.org/en/resources/compliance/complaints/transfer.
+Yet the Group agreed that the relevant information is not easily found and could be much better organised and more visibility displayed to help registrants find the help that they need.

-http://www.icann.org/en/resources/compliance/complaints/transfer. .

-In addition, there is a dedicated webpage on the ICANN web-site which provides an overview of all dispute resolution options available.

-A quick scan of some registrar websites does not find similar information readily accessible, which may be explained by the fact that the TDRP cannot be initiated by registrants and hence it is deemed non-essential information.
-In light of the previous Charter question, information for Registrants could be a useful resource on Registrar websites if Registrants would be allowed to initiate TDRP procedures, especially with ICANN Compliance noting that Registrants are usually not aware of the existence of TDRP.

-5.2.4.2 WG Observation/Discussion:

-The WG agrees in principle that best practice should be put in place for registrars to make information on transfer resolution options available to registrants.
+In addition, registrar websites do not always display links to registrant rights in the most prominent way and information on TDRP is hardly ever found.
+The Working Group appreciates that the TDRP is designed for Registrars, but Registrants are also involved in these disputes.
+Therefore, the WG agreed that best practice should be put in place for registrars to make information on transfer resolution options available to registrants.
 In this context it is important that the information the registrant receives is consistent and up-to-date.
-A viable option would be an ICANN website containing all relevant information.
-All registrars and registries could then simply point to the ICANN hosted site, allowing for an easier an up-to date provision of relevant information for the registrant.
+It would be counter productive if an ever-growing number of registrars and registries have to keep their own, individual information and/or FAQ sites.
+Such a development would lead potentially to inconsistency in terms of availability and relevance of information and thus could be confusing rather than helpful to registrants.
+The Group found that a viable option would be to maintain an ICANN website containing all relevant information for registrants and their options regarding remedies to disputed transfers.
+All registrars and registries could then simply point to such an ICANN hosted site, allowing for an easy, up-to date, and consistent source of relevant information for registrants.

-5.2.4.3 Preliminary Recommendation
+5.2.4.2 Preliminary Recommendation